Jsterling56/Javascript-Quiz/README.md

 # Javascript-Quiz

-Credit to Andrew B. on Stack Overflow.
+Not my code - Credit to Andrew Bautista on Stack Overflow.